 3) Decongestant - Tannins in the tea have astringent properties which can be useful for drying up mucus.
 Alkaloids like pseudoephedrine and others provide decongestant qualities which might explain its folk use as a cold remedy.

-4) Appetite Suppressant - Famous for its use as an appetite suppressant, hence its pass utility for weight loss.
-It is likewise reported to help stimulate one's metabolism.
+4) Appetite Suppressant - Famous for its use as an appetite suppressant, hence its past utility for weight loss, it is likewise reported to help stimulate one's metabolism.

 5) Venereal Issues - In our research, we repeatedly came across its historical use for venereal diseases, such as syphilis and gonorrhea.
 Some references said it was also at one point called "whorehouse tea" by early pioneers for this reason.